washams/micro-project-sprint/README.md

 A simple command-line To-Do List application that saves tasks to a JSON file.

 ## Features
-- Add tasks
+- Add tasks with optional due dates
-- List tasks
+- List tasks with their due dates and statuses
-- Remove tasks
+- Remove tasks by index
+- Update tasks (status or due date)

 ## Installation